Use Technology to Save Money!

 Around the House

 Now, let’s take a look at smartphone devices that can enhance your home no matter which room you’re in.
-If you are not sure how to match smart technology to your design, contact the home remodeling experts at 3R’s Construction and ask about integrating technology into your next home project.
+If you are not sure how to match smart technology to your design, contact the home remodeling experts at 3R’s Construction & Remodeling and ask about integrating technology into your next home project.

 The kitchen is the heart of the home.
 It’s where we socialize, cook, and, in most cases, enjoy a family meal.
 And you probably also spend a lot of time cleaning, between doing the dishes and sweeping and mopping the floors.
 For this reason, no kitchen is complete without a smart home hub, such as the Amazon Echo.

 If you want a truly subversive smart experience, invest in the Echo Show, which is a tablet-like device that can control many other components of your home but also offers you visual access to cooking shows to inspire you in the kitchen.
-If you buy before April 2021, you can take advantage of a free one-year subscription to Food Network Kitchen.

 A smart refrigerator and stove, although much heftier investment, will also come in handy since you have more control over energy usage and, in the case of the refrigerator, can see what you have and don’t have while you are away shopping.